turbot/steampipe-plugin-slack/docs/index.md

 ## Installation

-Download and install the latest Slack plugin:
+To download and install the latest Slack plugin:

 ```bash
 $ steampipe plugin install slack
 Installing plugin slack...
 $
 ```

+Installing the latest zendesk plugin will create a default connection named `slack`.
+This connection will dynamically determine the scope and credentials using the `SLACK_TOKEN` environment variable.

 ## Connection Configuration